mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

     ```sql
     CREATE DATABASE amazonredshift_datasource         --- display name for the database
-    WITH ENGINE='amazonredshift',                     --- name of the MindsDB handler
+    WITH ENGINE = 'amazonredshift',                   --- name of the MindsDB handler
-    PARAMETERS={
+    PARAMETERS = {
       "host": " ",                                    --- host name or IP address of the Redshift cluster
       "port": ,                                       --- port used when connecting to the Redshift cluster
       "database": " ",                                --- database name used when connecting to the Redshift cluster